 Nonetheless, more analysis is needed to see whether new meetings restrictions truly have an effect.

-So, here are four companies that have made an effort to change its meeting's culture:
+On that note, we have interviewed our clients and gathered few case studies.
+Here are four companies that have made an effort to change their meeting culture:

 When Larry Page retook the reins at Google, he sent a company-wide email to explain how effective meetings must be run.
 It explained that the meetings at Google needed to resemble a hungry start-up meetings.